JaskRendix/rs_nsga2/README.md

 cargo bench --bench evolution
 ```

-HTML reports are written to `target/criterion/`.
+Reports are written to `target/criterion/`.

 ---